bwakedavis/bwakedavis.github.io/content/blog/ajax/index.md

 * Send data to a web server - in the background

-You gonna like it.Lets look how you can update data asynchonously with Ajax
+You gonna like it.Lets look how you can update data asynchronously with Ajax

 Create a html file where we will display the data we fetch with AJAX on the browser.